Chinese Communist Party: Governing parties of socialist states

 While the CCP is probably the organization with most access to North Korea, writing about North Korea is tightly circumscribed.
 The few reports accessible to the general public are those about North Korean economic reforms.
 While Chinese analysts of North Korea tend to speak positively of North Korea in public, in official discussions c.
 2008 they show much disdain for North Korea's economic system, the cult of personality which pervades society, the Kim family, the idea of hereditary succession in a socialist state, the security state, the use of scarce resources on the Korean People's Army and the general impoverishment of the North Korean people.
 Circa 2008, there are those analysts who compare the current situation of North Korea with that of China during the Cultural Revolution.
-Over the years, the CCP has tried to persuade the Workers' Party of Korea (or WPK, North Korea's ruling party) to introduce economic reforms by showing them key economic infrastructure in China.
+Over the years, the CCP has tried to persuade the Workers' Party of Korea (or WPK, North Korea's governing party) to introduce economic reforms by showing them key economic infrastructure in China.
 For instance, in 2006 the CCP invited then-WPK general secretary Kim Jong Il to Guangdong to showcase the success economic reforms had brought China.
-In general, the CCP considers the WPK and North Korea to be negative examples of a ruling communist party and socialist state.

 There is a considerable degree of interest in Cuba within the CCP.
 Fidel Castro, the former First Secretary of the Communist Party of Cuba (PCC), is greatly admired, and books have been written focusing on the successes of the Cuban Revolution.
 Communication between the CCP and the PCC has increased since the 1990s.
-At the 4th Plenary Session of the 16th Central Committee, which discussed the possibility of the CCP learning from other ruling parties, praise was heaped on the PCC.
+At the 4th Plenary Session of the 16th Central Committee, which discussed the possibility of the CCP learning from other governing communist parties, praise was heaped on the PCC.
 When Wu Guanzheng, a Central Politburo member, met with Fidel Castro in 2007, he gave him a personal letter written by Hu Jintao: "Facts have shown that China and Cuba are trustworthy good friends, good comrades, and good brothers who treat each other with sincerity.
 The two countries' friendship has withstood the test of a changeable international situation, and the friendship has been further strengthened and consolidated."